D2-mods/D2-Mira/d2-mira/readme.txt

 --

-Animation tweaking (Big Metal Unit):
-- Option 1: Use default form, normalize movement
-- Option 2: Death Knight (note: wields a sword)
-- Option 3: No animation, appears as plate mail
-- Option 4: Option 1, smaller personal space (EEs)
-- Option 5: Option 2, smaller personal space (EEs)

-Notes:
-- Options 4/5 sets personal space to 3, same as PC races, so it can fit through all doors.
-The wearer will not be considered a large creature for spell effects.
-- normalize movement: This is done from all components except no animation.
-It makes movement roughly the same as BG2 relative to natural form (moves slightly faster).

---

 Additional info:

-- Option 1:
+Option 1:
 - IWD games: All items are obtainable, including pantaloons. (more info below)
 - BG1/SoD: Adds the Big Metal Rod and Pulse Ammo (prototype).
 - BG2: Several items are added or revised (see below).
 - Some are gained through trades, some are sold by merchants, and some can be found in various places.

-- Option 2:
+Option 2:
 - Party starts with a bag, containing the core Big Metal items.
 - Other items not in the bag will still be obtainable in the game (if normally available with Option 1).
 - Also compatible with Black Pits 1 & 2, as well as total conversions for BG2.

-- BG2 notes:
+BG2 notes:
 - Core items are still gained the same way as in the unmodded game.
 - Pulse (prototype) and an extra Big Metal Rod are obtainable in SoA.
 - Golden Pantaloons are in SoA, even if not importing from BG1. (note: if missed in the starting dungeon, it gets moved somewhere else)
 - Pulse III is obtainable in ToB (requires trading in a lesser Pulse Ammo).

-- A few hints:
+A few hints:
 - IWD1: The Big Metal Rod is in the starting town.
 Make sure not to miss it (though there's different dialogue with an NPC if you do miss it).
 - BG1: The Big Metal Rod will not appear at its location until you find out it exists.
 - Throne of Bhaal: Gold/Silver pantaloons are still obtainable in ToB, if not already obtained.
 - Heart of Winter: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are obtainable if not found in the main IWD campaign.
-	- IWD2: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are still obtainable after reaching Kuldahar, if you missed them in earlier locations.
+- IWD2: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are still obtainable after reaching Kuldahar if you missed them in earlier locations.

 --